Bruno Tonioli: Strictly Come Dancing and Dancing with the Stars

-This prompted ABC to release a statement firmly defending Tonioli:

-"Bruno's role as a judge is to give his honest opinions on the quality of the dances he's judging, which is what he did in this case.
-While we respect the feelings of our celebrities and dancers, we don't feel Bruno should be expected to apologize for doing his job."

 In 2020, due to flight restrictions stemming from the COVID-19 pandemic, Tonioli was stuck in the U.S. and therefore did not appear on the Strictly judging panel at all during the series, instead appearing each week via video during Sunday night's results shows.

 On 24 June 2021, it was announced that Anton Du Beke, the longest-running Strictly professional, would replace Tonioli as a permanent judge on Strictly Come Dancing for series 19.
 It was then announced on 19 May 2022 that Tonioli would not be returning to Strictly, and that Du Beke would take over permanently.
-Tonioli remarked on the matter:

-"Well I always will miss it, it's my family, I mean we'll always be friends and you never know what's going to happen.
-At the moment, you know it's just as impossible, you know the situation is too complicated but they're all my brothers and sisters.
-We're all loving each other, you know, no hard feelings, they're great, they do a great job."

-In 2016, a surprise challenge on season 22 of Dancing with the Stars saw Tonioli work with Jodie Sweetin and the season's eventual-winner Nyle DiMarco and their professional partners.
-During the sequence, the two celebrities swapped partners, seeing DiMarco and Keo Motsepe dance the tango in ballroom hold, with both men shirtless, and Motsepe lifting and twirling DiMarco.
-This was the first time a same-sex pairing danced in a scored dance in any franchise of the show.